Requirements vary according to the program and school.

 Electrical & Computer Engineering majors may spend a semester at each of Georgia Tech's three campuses: Atlanta, Georgia; Metz, France; and Shenzhen, China.

-Visit the GT-Shenzhen page for more information on the China campus.
+Visit the Georgia Tech-Shenzhen page for more information on the China campus.

 Contact Andrea Gappell for more information on pursuing this option.